Edit on GitHub

 Configure the WiFi Network Setting

-1. Open a terminal window with Alt+Ctrl+T and go to the netplan directory in the microSD card.
+1. Open a terminal window with Alt+Ctrl+T and go to the netplan directory on the microSD card.

-Start editing the 50-cloud-init.yaml file with a superuser permission sudo.
+Start editing the 50-cloud-init.yaml file with superuser permissions.

 [Remote PC]